Applying for Community Impact Grants

 Who can apply for a Community Impact grant?

-New members for 2015-2016 will be eligible to apply for grant funding for the 2016 grant cycle, pending successful completion of the membership eligibility process and acceptance.
+New members for 2017-2018 campaign year will be eligible to apply for grant funding for the next grant cycle, pending successful completion of the membership eligibility process and acceptance.

 Not a member?
 Click here for information about becoming a member.